ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

-# How to deploy a Subnet on a local network
+# How to Deploy a Subnet on a Local Network

 This how-to guide focuses on taking an already created Subnet configuration and deploying it to a local Avalanche network.